 We have similar Navajo and Turquoise items, which would pair nicely with this piece, for sale this week.
 Listing Description by: Dylan L.

+This technique has been passed on and utilized by other Native American tribes and continues to be a popular method of jewelry making.
 Turquoise is found all over the world and has been a popular semi-precious stone used in jewelry and art for thousands of years by many different cultures; from prehistoric times to the present.
 Turquoise comes in many beautiful color variations; from the popular bright solid sky-blue hues to dark blue hues with dark spiderwebbing throughout, as well as aqua, teal, and many green varieties, and even some rare white with dark spiderwebbing.
-Royston turquoise is a Nevada turquoise famous for being one of the few naturally green forms of turquoise in the world.
-It ranges in color from rich forest green and aqua blue offset by a heavy golden-brown matrix.
-Occasionally true-blue turquoise is found, along with spiderweb turquoise varieties.
+Ajax Turquoise is mined exclusively in Nevada and is one of the only naturally green turquoise stones in the world.
+The stones range in color from light blue with darker blue veining, to the most rare and desirable deep green with light blue veining and mottling.Not all Ajax stones display a matrix, but the ones that do are truly breathtaking.
+Ajax is an American turquoise most commonly found in old pawn Native American jewelry.
+Buyers will have 3 base.
+The item "Antique Vintage Sterling Coin Silver Native Navajo Ajax Turquoise Cuff Bracelet" is in sale since Sunday, August 4, 2019.
+This item is in the category "Jewelry & Watches\Ethnic, Regional & Tribal\Native American\Bracelets".
+The seller is "abeautifultimeco" and is located in Fort Collins, Colorado.
+This item can be shipped worldwide.